-This Beef Short Rib Pot Roast is a hearty Northeastern Brazilian style stew, made in an instant pot with vegetables.
-Perfect for an easy family meal, either served over rice or along with your favorite side dish.
+This Beef Short Rib Pot Roast is a hearty Northeastern Brazilian style stew, made in an Instant Pot with different vegetables and spices.
+Perfect for an easy family meal, either to serve over rice or along with your favorite side dish.

 If you are a fan of traditional American pot roast, you will go crazy for this Instant Pot Beef Short Rib Pot Roast — which, by the way, cooks much quicker than the classic pot roast.
 Don’t believe me?
 Check it out!

-The spices and herbs used in our Beef Short Rib Pot Roast also differs from the American version.
+The spices and herbs that we used in our Beef Short Rib Pot Roast also differ from the American version.
 Besides salt and pepper, we used ground cumin and annatto/achiote (both available in any local supermarket in the Latin aisle, since both are also commonly used in Mexican cuisine).

 Fortunately, my little one (I mean, my ten-year-old) saved me from disappointment.
 She ate it all — with a huge smile on her face.
 I was so proud of her adventurous palate — just like her mom’s. 😉

-Well, enjoy a gastronomic trip to my beautiful and delicious state of Pernambuco through our hearty Beef Short Rib Pot Roast!
+Well, enjoy a culinary trip to my beautiful and delicious state of Pernambuco through our hearty Beef Short Rib Pot Roast!

 Até mais!
 (See you soon)

 TO PIN & ENJOY!